-Fresh tree ripened peaches make this recipe, so if possible purchase from a local grower.
-Peaches purchased at the grocery store were most likely picked earlier, for transport before they had a chance to tree ripen, making their flavor pale in comparison to peaches that have a chance to fully develop on the tree.
+Fresh tree ripened peaches make this recipe even better, so if possible purchase from a local grower when in season.
+Peaches purchased at the grocery stores were most likely picked much earlier for transport before they had a chance to ripen, making their flavor pale in comparison to peaches that have a chance to fully develop on the tree.
 The difference is startling.
 The closer you are to where the peach was actually grown, the better it will taste.
 This is true for all produce, and the secret, I believe, to creating delicious food.
 Plus, you support your local economy, which in turn supports you.
 A win-win for all.

 Gently rub the peaches with a kitchen towel or paper towel to remove the peach fuzz.
 Dice.
 Add the diced onion, minced habanero, cilantro and lime and refrigerate until ready to serve.
 This is best prepared the day of use.